leixiaofeng-astar/eye_rasabot/README.md

 ## What do you need to follow this bot?
 This bot requires you to have Rasa installed on your machine:
+Note: recommend rasa 2.x version for new training data format
 ```
 pip3 install -U pip
 pip3 install rasa